Security model — secrets at rest, threat model, operator discipline

 Hosted instance multi-tenancy

-A *.syncropel.com Fly Machine runs spl serve with the daemon's identity in the container's filesystem.
-The Cloudflare provisioning Worker (per ADR-067) provisions a fresh keypair per tenant, but the container's host sees the keys in plaintext while the container is running.
+A *.syncropel.com hosted instance runs spl serve with the instance's identity in the container's filesystem.
+Syncropic's hosted-instance provisioning generates a fresh keypair per tenant, but the container's host sees the keys in plaintext while the container is running.

-Mitigation: hosted-instance operators rely on Fly's volume encryption + Cloudflare's auth-proxy isolation per the production architecture.
+Mitigation: hosted-instance operators rely on the platform's volume encryption and tenant isolation.
 Self-hosting users on shared compute (e.g., a VM where another tenant has root) should treat the deployment as compromised by default.

 Audit-emission completeness for portability